Afterword

 Ultimately, the truth is that there is only one Ultimate Reality.

-Fortunately or unfortunately, this Ultimate Reality keeps eluding us in spite of our relentless efforts trying to figure it out, from many directions.
+Fortunately or unfortunately, this Ultimate Reality keeps eluding us in spite of our relentless multi-directional and multi-layered efforts trying to figure it out.

 While we might occasionally be able to vaguely sense its outlines, we are not really able to understand it or capture it fully in terms of human thought.
 Or even intuitions or feelings, for that matter.